WHAT YOU NEED TO KNOW ABOUT GERMAN HEALTH INSURANCE

 1) Compulsory vs Voluntary Insurance

-- Compulsory Insurance – By law, German companies are mandated to offer their employees health care protection in order to help ensure their ability to work.
+Compulsory Insurance – By law, German companies are mandated to offer their employees health care protection in order to help ensure their ability to work.
 For most, this comes through compulsory insurance which comes into effect as soon as you start work.
 Exceptions to this include marginal or short-term employment, which falls under a different kind of healthcare protection.
 Employers will calculate your social insurance contributions based on your income and then transfer mandatory payments for health, nursing care, pension, accident, and unemployment insurance to the relevant parties on your behalf.
-As a compulsory insured employee, you need to choose a healthcare provider within 14 days of starting your job, notifying your employer accordingly.
+As a compulsorily insured employee, you need to choose a healthcare provider within 14 days of starting your job, notifying your employer accordingly.
 Once you’ve registered, you’ll be sent a certificate of membership which you need to provide to your employer within this same time period.

-- Voluntary Insurance – If your income exceeds €57, 600 per year, you can be accepted into a health insurance as a voluntary member with the exact same services provided under compulsory insurance.
-To activate this coverage, apply for the voluntary insurance with your health insurance provider within three months after you start employment.
+Voluntary Insurance – If your income exceeds €57, 600 per year, you can be accepted into health insurance as a voluntary member with the exact same services provided under compulsory insurance.
+To activate this coverage, apply for voluntary insurance with your health insurance provider within three months after you start employment.
 When you’ve received your certificate of membership, simply provide this to your employer.

 2) The Power of Your Health Card

-All services covered by your health insurance can be paid using an electronic healthcare card.
+All services covered by your health insurance can be paid for using an electronic healthcare card.
 You’ll receive this card by mail as soon as your membership begins.
 To begin using it, sign it, and present to as needed such as when you visit a doctor, buy prescriptions, visit the hospital, and more.
 This card will ensure that you’ll receive treatment on the spot.
 As mentioned above, service providers will bill the health insurance company directly without any cost to you.
 Exceptions occur, such as when you need to co-pay on a prescription for example.
 Deductibles range from €5-10.